 Are You Struggling with Opioid Addiction?

-If you aren’t sure if you or a loved one has an opioid addiction, ask yourself the following questions:
+If you aren’t sure if you, a loved one, or a family member has an opioid addiction, ask yourself the following questions:

 - Do you recognize one or more of these symptoms?